Flat double braids

 10-loop BORDERED flat double braid (below):

+“Exchange Twice” color-linking.
 Done just as in the 8-loop version.

 10-loop 4-COLUMN flat double braid (below):

+P.S.
 I followed the advice of a reader/ viewer and made all the videos with no talking.
 This works fine for these videos as each one adds only one small new thing to the introductory double braid videos.
 I made a separate video for each of the different “tricks” for pattern variations, rather than cramming them all into one video, so I hope that makes them more digestible!

 I turn the loop in one of two possible rotational directions—I call the turn that I demo a turn ‘from above’.

-I call it “from above” only because, if two braiders were making this braid together—which is the traditional way to make it—a braider would turn the loop from above the loop to make the same exact turn I demo.
-Done by a solo braider, the move doesn’t necessarily look like a turn from above, because of the odd, backwards way you are reaching down to get the loop.
-But since there are 2 possible directions to turn the loop, it is important to me to label them so they reflect exactly what two braiders would be doing.
-The direction you turn the loop can make a big difference to some double braids (though not this flat one).
+It does not look like a turn from above!
+I only call it that because, if two braiders were making this braid together—which is the traditional way to make it—a braider (holding across both her hands the same loops I am holding on one hand) would turn the loop from above the loop to make the same exact turn I demo.
+I am holding the loops completely differently, though, so the phrase “from above” might seem very odd.
+Done by a solo braider, the move doesn’t look like a turn from above, because of the odd, backwards way you are reaching down to get the loop.
+But since there are always 2 possible directions to turn a loop, I want to accurately reflect the equivalent move that two braiders would be doing (the traditional double braiding method).
+The direction(s) you turn the loops can sometimes make a significant difference to the braid (though not with a flat braid).

 In a 6 or 8-loop double braid, it would be just as easy to turn the loop in the other direction (a turn ‘from below’).

 However, when you get up to a 10-loop double braid, it’s a lot simpler to turn the loop from above, because of the way the thumbs hold loops.
 In fact, it might not even be apparent that you are turning the loop at all when you move it to the thumb with this ‘turn from above.’
 When you learn the 10-loop version of this braid from my video, pay close attention to the the two different ways I transfer the loop to the thumbs—on the left hand the loop does not get a turn, whereas on the right hand it does.
 (It’ll help if you bear in mind that the inner shank of the thumb-loop is like the upper shank of a finger-loop—it goes to the upper layer of the braid.
-Some of the photos in my 9-loop square braid tutorial explain this…)
+Photo #3 in my 9-loop square braid tutorial shows this…)

 The direction of the turn makes no real difference to this braid, the flat one, since it only has one turned transfer.
 You can do it in either direction, but be consistent—turn only in the same direction for the whole braid.